crate/services-docs/docs/reference/subscription-plans.rst

 Shared
 ------

-The Shared-resource plans, are used to deploy clusters that allows better utilization of resources.
+Shared-resource plans are used to deploy clusters that allow for better resource utilization.
 These clusters share compute and storage resources with other clusters in this category.
 Because of this, they offer a more cost-effective solution for smaller teams and experimental deployments of low-traffic applications.
 They are limited to one node with up to 8 CPUs, 12 GiB of memory, and 1 TiB of storage.

-The vCPU displayed for each tier is an "up to" values and thus not a guarantee.
+The vCPU displayed for each tier is an 'up to' value and is not guaranteed.
 Memory and storage are guaranteed.
 Scaling within the Shared tier is supported.
 You can scale from S2 to S12 and vice versa.
 It is also possible to upgrade from Shared plans to Dedicated plans, but not the other way around.
 Snapshots